 Return the sauté pan to medium heat and add the remaining 1 tablespoon of butter.
 Once the butter has melted, add the eggs to the pan.
 Allow the eggs to set for 30 seconds, then begin stirring slowly with a heat resistant rubber spatula.

 As soon as curds begin to form, increase heat to high and instead of stirring, use the spatula to fold the eggs over themselves.
-Fold in the feta cheese and herb mixture to the eggs and cook for another 45 seconds, or until just warmed through.
+Fold in the herb mixture to the eggs and cook for another 45 seconds, or until just warmed through.

 In a small bowl combine the arugula with the remaining salt and pepper and the toss with the olive oil and vinegar.

 Toast the English muffins and place a quarter of the arugula on each muffin half, then top each with one slice of tomato.
-Divide the eggs between the English muffins and garnish with the remaining chopped chives.
+Divide the eggs between the English muffins and garnish with the cheddar cheese (sliced or crumbled) and remaining chopped chives.